medic/cht-docs/content/en/building/guides/interoperability/openmrs.md

 ## Overview

-The CHT's interoperability tools support integrations with OpenMRS in a variety of ways:
+The CHT's interoperability tools support interoperability with OpenMRS in a variety of ways:

-1. Sending patient and patient contact data
+1. Sending patient and patient contact data.
-2. Sending reports data (encounters and observations)
+2. Sending reports data (encounters and observations).
-3. Receiving patient and patient contact data from OpenMRS
+3. Receiving patient and patient contact data from OpenMRS.
-4. Receiving reports data (encounters and observations) from OpenMRS
+4. Receiving reports data (encounters and observations) from OpenMRS.

-The steps to create an OpenMRS interoperability flow are:
+The steps to create an OpenMRS interoperability workflow are:

-1. Profile the workflow in terms of what data needs to be exchanged between OpenMRS and CHT.
+1. Profile the workflow in terms of what data needs to be exchanged between OpenMRS and the CHT application.
-1. set up a test environment
-1. Set up OpenMRS, or get Basic Authentication credentials from an existing OpenMRS deployment.
+1. Set up a test environment including an OpenMRS instance, a CHT instance, and OpenHIM.
+The [interoperability project](https://github.com/medic/cht-interoperability) has docker compose files so that you can set this up locally by running `startup.sh up-test` in the interoperability project.
 1. Create or find concepts in OpenMRS that represent any data that needs to be exchanged.
-1. Configure outbound push and forms in CHT to match the interoperability workflow.
+1. Configure outbound push and forms in the CHT application to match the interoperability workflow.
+1. Test and debug any configuration issues in the test environment.
+1. Once the configuration is confirmed to be working as expected, start deploying to production by uploading the CHT configuration to production.
+1. Add any OpenMRS concepts or forms to production.
-1. Set OpenMRS credentials and CHT credentials in the interoperability project.
+1. Set OpenMRS credentials and CHT credentials in the interoperability project, and start it in a production deployment.
-1. Start the interoperability project with docker compose and install the Mediator channels
-1. Test and debug any configuration issues

 ## Technical Overview